 As mentioned earlier the ADA was signed in the year 1990 and was introduced in 2010 ensuring that people with disabilities have the right and feel to access the website as anyone else.
 So if you are serving the public then you need to ensure that their website is easily accessible to people with disabilities of any kind.

 Mainly after COVID19 people will look more towards online platforms so it will automatically become essential for websites and mobile apps to create a design that meets ADA compliances.
-When we say disabilities that means your website should be accessible by people suffering from problems like hearing, vision, or physical capacities.
+When we say disabilities that means your website should be accessible to people suffering from problems like hearing, vision, or physical capacities.

 Today almost every country provides laws or acts protecting the civil rights of disabled people and it is universal and used by various countries.
 But when it comes to website accessibility the facilities are not universal.
 The Internet has become one of the vital sources to offer access to various information, online stores, education, financial, entertainment, and more which is already being accessed by billions of users.
 But still, it remains restricted to accessibility for millions of people.